Singapore Institute of Management

 To visualise and better understand the individual steps users take during their journey, I created task flows.
 This process was instrumental in shaping and finalising the Information Architecture.

 The scope for task flows was limited to five, so I focused on creating flows for five key website tasks across the three personas.
+To identify the most relevant task flows, I considered the primary goals of each persona.

 Information Architecture: